EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 	})(Echo.jQuery);

 So, if the data parameter is empty we should fetch it from the server through the Echo.StreamServer.API.Request class.
 Definition of the _request method will be described below.
 Else, if the data parameter is defined, we should {@link Echo.App#render "render"} application and call {@link Echo.App#ready "ready"} method to detect that application is ready.
-All functions that defined in the manifest namespace have application context (this variable pointed to application instance) if it this is not described explicit.
+All functions that defined in the definition namespace have application context (this variable pointed to application instance) if it this is not described explicit.

 ## Application configuration

 Most of applications should contain several configuration parameters that defines a application behavior, state etc. Also we want to define a default value of the parameters in case it is omitted in the application configuration while installing it.
-In order to do it we add the "config" object to the application manifest with the name of the config field as a key and a default as its value, so the code of the application will look like:
+In order to do it we add the "config" object to the application definition with the name of the config field as a key and a default as its value, so the code of the application will look like:

 	(function(jQuery) {
 	"use strict";

 	var $ = jQuery;

-	var counter = Echo.App.manifest("Echo.StreamServer.Apps.Counter");
+	var counter = Echo.App.definition("Echo.StreamServer.Apps.Counter");

 	if (Echo.App.isDefined(counter)) return;